MicrosoftEdge/WebView2Feedback/specs/GetFavicon.md

 };
 ```
 # API Notes
-If a Web page does not have a Favicon, then the FaviconChanged event
+Note that even if a web page does not have a Favicon, the FaviconChanged event
-is fired when the page is navigated to.
+is raised when the page is navigated to.
 The Favicon would be an
-empty image and empty Uri.
-The user is expected to handle this scenario.
+empty image stream and empty Uri for the lack of a favicon.
+The end developer is expected to handle this scenario.
-Otherwise we fire the FaviconChanged with an observed change to the
+Otherwise, we raise the FaviconChanged with an observed change to the
 Favicon.
-In that scenario, we would provide the Uri of the Favicon we
+In that scenario, the CoreWebView2 has an updated value for the FaviconUri property, and the GetFavicon method to match the updated favicon.
 observed and a copy of the image.
 See [API Details](#api-details) Section below for API reference
 # API Details